Counterweights - An Essential Control Accessory

 The single biggest risk to the camera is the loss of control of the pole, particularly as the pole gets taller.
 If you want to know why, we explain the physics at the bottom.
 IMPORTANT: The forces don't change if you raise the pole while vertically.
 In fact, if you raise your pole vertically, you may not realize how unbalanced the pole is and how difficult it will be to control until a scary situation occurs.
 This is why counterweights are an essential safety measure whether or not you raise a pole vertically or from the horizontal.

-Our Wonderpole camera pole kit comes with a weight boot included with the kit.
+We recommend that you use a weight boot with your choice of poles.
 Reason: These poles are tall and go from 20 to 40 feet high, and photographers often use them for heavier cameras because they are so stiff.
 The pole's stiffness simply means that it isn't bending under the weight - it doesn't mean that huge forces may not be in play!
-For that reason, we always use our weight boot with our Wonderpole®.
+For that reason, we always use our weight boot with our Pixie Pole;.

-The paint pole weight boot and our Wonderpole Kit (with weight boot included) are both available for purchase on our ordering page.
+The paint pole weight boot is available for purchase on our ordering page.
 We do not sell weights because many people already have sporting weights, and, if not, they are readily available at sporting and excercise supply stores.

 Physics Explanation About Poles and Levers